H3nr1X/SysPeek/README.md

 # SysPeek
 Program, which displays system and network information

-NOTE: This program is very much in progress, and does not have much features currently.
+# UPDATE: This poject is discontinued, since I see no point in in anymore.